dongyongzhou/document/knowledge/professional/programming/ror.md

 #### Create a Mailer View

 Refer to: http://guides.rubyonrails.org/action_mailer_basics.html

 Create a file called welcome_email.html.erb in app/views/user_mailer/.

 This will be the template used for the email, formatted in HTML.

 It is also a good idea to make a text part for this email, to do this, create a file called welcome_email.text.erb When you call the mail method now, Action Mailer will detect the two templates (text and HTML) and automatically generate a multipart/alternative email.

 #### Wire It Up So That the System Sends the Email When in need

 There are several ways to do this

-+some people create Rails Observers to fire off emails.
+1. some people create Rails Observers to fire off emails.

-+others do it inside of the User Model.
+2. others do it inside of the User Model.

-+in Rails 3, mailers are really just another way to render a view.
+3. in Rails 3, mailers are really just another way to render a view.
 Instead of rendering a view and sending out the HTTP protocol, they are just sending it out through the Email protocols instead.
 Due to this, it makes sense to just have your controller tell the mailer to send an email when in need.

 Sending Email in controllers

 By inserting a call to UserMailer.welcome_email in the specify method.
     UserMailer.welcome_email(@user).deliver